 During the 16th century, Spain transformed from a modest European kingdom to a global hegemony.
 Spain’s success was driven by monetizing innovations in trans-ocean navigation and firearms to appropriate vast quantities of minerals (silver, copper, gold) from American conquest.
 However, like any mismanaged enterprise, Spain’s disastrous deployment of its new found capital led to its inevitable decline.
-Spain made three strategic (capital) management mistakes:
+In short, Imperial Spain made three strategic enterprise building lessons:

-- First strategic blunder: over-investing on a single high-risk growth platform, namely war.
-Despite having only a 30% success rate between 1520-1550, Spain persisted in doubling down good money after bad and waged campaigns with the French, the Ottomans and the Protestant German principalities.
+… namely war.
+Spain continued doubling down good money after bad, despite having only a 30% success rate between 1520-1550.
+They waged multiple campaigns with the French, the Ottomans and the Protestant German principalities.
 Spain’s war efforts led to a net negative cash-flow of ~$1MM ducat/year.
 For example, a single campaign against France in 1544 cost $2.8MM ducat, more than the entire estimated net profit stream from Peruvian silver appropriation.
-By the time Spain lost its Invincible Armada at the coasts of England in 1588, it was struggling with an untenable 0.7-0.85 debt-to-income ratio.
-Focusing on a single, risky growth platform prevented Spain from diversitying its (non-sustainable) colonial profit stream into other sustainable growth industries.
+By the time Spain lost its Armada to England in 1588, it faced an untenable 0.7-0.85 debt-to-income ratio.
+Focusing on a single, risky growth platform prevented Spain from diversifying its colonial profit stream into other sustainable growth industries.

 2) Second, Spain failed to adequately invest in its asset and capabilities